ChangelogBook a demoSign up

 4. Click Save changes.

-Match on multiple join keys
+Use multiple join keys

 Multiple join keys let you match models on two or more columns.
 This is helpful when you need compound keys (for example, product_id and location_id).